-1) to self-isolate or seek medical diagnosis or treatment following diagnosis or exhibition of symptoms,
+- Self-isolate or seek medical diagnosis or treatment following diagnosis or exhibition of symptoms.

-2) to follow health care or public official recommendation or orders,
+- Follow healthcare or public official recommendation or orders.

-3) to care for family members who are self-isolating or seeking medical diagnosis or treatment, or
+- Care for family members self-isolating or seeking medical diagnosis or treatment.

-Notably, it does NOT appear that this leave is available if the employee is not working because the employer has prohibited the employee from reporting to work because of virus concerns.
+Notably, it does NOT appear that this leave is available if the employee does not work because the employer prohibited them from reporting to work because of virus concerns.
 This will likely be further addressed in the expected regulations.
-Full-time employees are entitled to 80 hours of paid sick leave, and part-time employees are entitled to sick leave equivalent to those hours the employee works, on average, over a 2-week period.

-If the leave is taken for the employee’s own self-isolation, medical diagnosis, or treatment, the employee is entitled to paid leave at 100% of his or her regular rate of pay.
-If leave is taken to care for a family member or child, employers only are required to provide leave at 2/3 the regular rate of pay.
+If the employee takes leave for their own self-isolation, medical diagnosis, or treatment, they recieve paid leave at 100% of their regular rate of pay.
+If taking leave to care for a family member or child, employers only need to provide leave at 2/3 the regular rate of pay.

-If an employee is paid under something other than a typical pay arrangement, the employer is to calculate average daily hours worked similar to under the amended FMLA.
-The DOL should be issuing guidance to assist with these calculations.
+If an employee has something other than a typical pay arrangement, the employer calculates average daily hours worked similar to under the amended FMLA.
+The DOL should issue guidance to assist with these calculations.

 These provisions are in addition to an employer’s existing paid sick leave policies.
-AND, employers are prohibited from requiring that employees use employer-provided vacation time, sick time, or other paid time off before using paid sick leave under the Sick Leave Act.
+Employers are prohibited from requiring that employees use employer-provided vacation, sick, or other paid time off before using paid sick leave under the Sick Leave Act.

-This information is accurate as of March 20, 2020, and is subject to change based on any new legislation.
+This information is accurate as of March 20, 2020.
+It is subject to change based on any new legislation.